Jbleezy/BO2-Reimagined/README.md

 ### Buried
 * Power automatically on
-* Removed Turbine
+* Removed Turbine, keys, booze, and candy
 * Arthur barricades are buyable debris
+* Arthur can be purchased to feed him candy and make him run around and kill zombies for 30 seconds
 * Ghosts no longer spawn a free perk powerup if any player gets damaged by the ghosts
 * Fountain portal automatically active
-* Navcard table automatically crafted
 * Players no longer take fall damage after using the fountain teleporter
 * Players can no longer get into the corner next to Juggernog
 * Removed buildable table hint icons